Indian Education Loans v/s International lender: which one should you pick?

 While all domestic lenders require you to fulfil either of the two conditions mandatorily, most international lenders don’t.
 International lenders, in fact, don’t require you to pledge collateral at all.
 However, pledging collateral (for Indian education loans) and having a co-signer (for international lenders) can help you get better terms.

 Indian education loans are available for between 0.2% – 1.5% of loan amount as processing fees.
 On the other hand, international ones charge 2% – 5%.

 Because of all the additional fees (including the processing fee) you pay, your loan can still burn a hole in your pocket if you’re not careful.
 Therefore, when choosing between loan offers, it’s best to pick the one which levies the most lenient charges on you.

 Domestic lenders tend not to have very strict eligibility criteria.
 They usually only require you to meet strict criteria of a valid collateral or co-signer, and don’t have a specific list of approved programs.
 Because of their non-uniform evaluation processes, domestic lenders might take three days to a month to process your application.

 International lenders, on the other hand, have very strict eligibility criteria.
 Most of them tend to have a definite list of approved schools and programs.
 Documentation is very minimal with them so long as you match the criteria.
 The entire process is digital and takes about a week to complete.

 Tax Breaks and Other Benefits

-With all domestic banks and a few private lenders, you may be able to avail a tax benefit under Section 80(E) of the Income Tax Act 1961 for 8 years.
+With all Indian education loans and a few private lenders, you may be able to avail a tax benefit under Section 80(E) of the Income Tax Act 1961 for 8 years.
 The deduction involved is only applied on the interest paid.

 Unfortunately, you will not be able to avail any such benefits with an international lender.